|Water Systems Lead Operator Danny Leonardo

 main at the end of Trescott Court.

-This summer, crews will be flushing drinking water lines, as part of the District’s water quality maintenance.
+Crews are flushing drinking water lines, as part of the District’s water quality maintenance.
 This is especially important on courts where water lines end.

 Over the years, scale and natural sediments build up in water pipelines, which can reduce chloramine (chlorine and ammonia) disinfectant residuals.
 Flushing out the pipes is one of the best ways to immediately improve water quality.